MuscleGeek/RideApp/libs.md

 //Car animation login/register Pages // FE CHECKPOINT
-***AOS - Animate on scroll library*** npm i aos
+***AOS - Animate on scroll library***
+Small library to animate elements on your page as you scroll npm i aos

 **IMPORT NEXT LINES @ Login.jsx and Register.jsx